Math::BigInt - phpMan

 zeros in it or trailing zeros.
 For example, 123.456 has A of 6, 10203

-The string output (of floating point numbers) will be padded with
+The string output (of floating point numbers) is padded with zeros:

 Initial value P A Result String